aleskucera/czechlight-utils/README.md

 ## Setup

-Download the repository and install the dependencies:
+Download the repository and install the dependencies (for Python 3.10 environment):

 ```bash
 git clone https://github.com/aleskucera/czechlight-utils.git